 Mortgage Insurance Premiums

 With a reverse mortgage, you'll be charged annual mortgage insurance premiums to help pay the Federal Housing Authority (FHA) to administer the loan if your lender goes out of business.
 Mortgage insurance also ensures that neither the borrower nor his or her heirs will owe more than the fair market value of the home, as determined by a licensed FHA-certified appraiser, when it’s sold to pay back the loan.
-At closing, most homeowners will pay .5 percent of the appraised value of the home.
-If you borrow more than 60 percent of the appraised value, the mortgage insurance premium will be 2.5 percent of the appraised value up to $636,150, which is the HECM loan limit for the up-front mortgage insurance premium.
-For the life of your loan, you also will pay an annual 1.25 percent fee for the balance of your loan.
+At closing, homeowners will pay the mortgage insurance premium of 0.5 percent of the appraised value up to $679,650, which is the HECM loan limit for the up-front mortgage insurance premium.
+For the life of your loan, you also will pay an annual 0.5 percent fee for the balance of your loan.